Peer-reviewing of the Proceedings

 Volume editor/reviewer should ask if the publication of the article will make a positive contribution to the scientific literature.
 An article’s contribution can have the following attributes-

-- The manuscript should be an original article which has not been published previously in refereed publication and solely the work of stated authors.
+- The manuscript should be an original article that has not been published previously in refereed publication and solely be the work of the stated authors.

 - New explanations of familiar topics.

 - Excellent descriptions or explanations of complex subjects.